Sketodee/youtube-clone/README.md

-An You-Tube clone.
+A You-Tube clone.
 With less features of course :)

 Built with React.Js, fetched data using Youtube API.